Post: 9 AI Strategies for Flight Risk Prediction and Talent Retention in 2026

 5. Use Sentiment Analysis on Pulse Survey and Communication Data

-• Ethical boundaries: Sentiment analysis on internal communications requires explicit policy disclosure and typically applies only to work channels where employees have been notified of monitoring.
+• Ethical boundaries: Sentiment analysis on internal communications requires explicit policy disclosure and applies only to work channels where employees have been notified of monitoring.
 Personal device data is out of scope — always.

 • Pulse survey design: Short (3–5 question), high-frequency (bi-weekly or monthly) pulse surveys outperform annual engagement surveys for sentiment modeling because they capture trend, not just snapshot.